zer0-os/zOS/STYLE_GUIDE.md

 The responsibility of components is to display data and accept user input.
 Business logic including data manipulation does not belong at the component level.

 ### Function vs. Class Components
 Function and class components both have their place.
 Function components can be used for simple components that don't require a lot of logic around how the data is displayed.
-For anything that requires a bit more complexity, a class is generally going to be mmore appropriate.
+For anything that requires a bit more complexity, a class is generally going to be more appropriate.

 #### Function Components
 The general wisdom around functions in software development also applies to function components.
 They should be very short, accept minimal input props, and return clear and consistent markup.
 If you can't figure out what a function component requires, renders, and is doing at a glance, then it is too long.